Zen to Go Logo

 3. Design a balanced and flexible program

 Now, design the program.
-The key to success is to offer a menu of initiatives that address the different dimensions of wellness.
+The key to success is offering a menu of initiatives that address the different dimensions of wellness.
 Variety and flexibility are your best allies.

-From our experience at Zen to Go, we have seen that the most impactful initiatives are those that integrate seamlessly into the work routine.
-A service like Shiatsu Chair massages removes the barriers of time and space, bringing a tangible benefit directly to the office.
+From our experience at Zen to Go, we’ve seen that the most impactful initiatives are those that seamlessly integrate into the work routine.
+A service like Sitting Shiatsu massages removes barriers of time and space, bringing tangible benefits directly to the office.

-To get started, here are some concrete ideas for each pillar of wellness, helping you build a tailored program.
+To start, here are some concrete ideas for each wellness pillar, helping you build a tailored program.

 Practical workplace wellness initiatives by dimension